 Notice on Annual Fee Increases

 Please note that tuition fees increase annually for all students (Home/EU undergraduate fees, whose rates are regulated by the UK government, will be amended in line with any alteration advised by the UK government).
 The fee rates listed above are for the most recently published year of entry only.
-The fee increase for continuing students will be limited to four per cent or the per cent increase of the UK Government regulated Home fee.
+The maximum increase will be 4% or RPI-X whichever is the higher.
+RPI-X is the Retail Prices Index excluding mortgage interest.

 Why Do Fees Increase Annually?